erhant/lambda-0b10/docs/WEEK-4.md

 # FRI

 **Fast Reed-Solomon Interactive Oracle Proof of Proximity** (FRI) is a commitment scheme that is based on hash functions and proximity tests.
-You show that a given functions is "close" to a low-degree polynomial.
+You show that a given polynomial is "close" to a "low-degree" polynomial.

+FRI can be simply shown as:

+1. Receive random $\beta$
+2. Apply the **FRI Operator**
+3. Commit
+4. Go-to step 1 until you reach a constant polynomial (i.e. degree $<1$)
+5. Send all commitments & the final constant polynomial

+The goal of FRI Operator is to go from "prove a function (over domain of size $N$) is close to a polynomial of degree $<D$" to "prove a function (over domain of size $N/2$) is close to a polynomial of degree $<D/2$".

 ### **Recall**: SNARKs